zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 ================

-This proposal is a modification of ZIP 1014 [#zip-1014]_ by the Zcash Foundation based on feedback and suggestions from the community.
+This proposal is a modification of ZIP 1014 [#zip-1014]_ by the Zcash Foundation based on feedback and suggestions from the community, and incorporating elements of draft ZIPs by community members Jason McGee and Skylar.

 ZIP 1014 is a limited modification of Eran Tromer's ZIP 1012 [#zip-1012]_ by the Zcash